rargo/vimrc/Readme.md

 ### Key remap
 * <c-y\>: in insert mode, remap to function GetAboveWord(), that will insert the word above current position instead of insert a character
 * K: in normal mode, remap to function K_func(), it will first try to jump to the tag, if fails, fall back to normal K function
+* o: in quickfix window, open current item and then jump back to quickfix window

 ### Commands
 * GTAG: generate gtags for source under current directory